Everything You Need to Know About Ransomware Attacks

 Merchants has you covered!

 We have a dedicated risk management site available to all policyholders with information on many cyber liability issues.
-Here you’ll find complete information on cyber liability exposures as well as information on our cyber liability coverage, which provides comprehensive data security and privacy coverage that address both first-party losses, including Cyber Extortion and Ransomware, and third party liability claims, to commercial business owners.
+Our cyber liability coverage provides comprehensive data security and privacy coverage that address both first-party losses, including Cyber Extortion and Ransomware, and third party liability claims, to commercial business owners.
 With this coverage, you’ll receive expert claims handling and breach response services in the event of a suspected breach, and access to our risk management website.
-Talk with your independent insurance agent for more information.